Develop the Skills to be a Leader in Nursing

 - A grade of "B" or better in all graduate nursing courses.

-- Active, unrestricted or unencumbered RN license in the state in which your clinical experience will be completed
+- An active, unrestricted or unencumbered Registered Nurse (RN) license in the state in which your clinical/practicum experience will be completed.

-- Eligibility for this program is pending the successful completion of a criminal background check.
+- Eligibility for this program is pending the successful completion of a drug screening and a criminal background check.
 For a complete list of Disqualifying Offenses, click here.

-- If English is not your native/first language, you must meet the following language proficiency requirement:
+- If English is not your native/first language, you must meet either of the following language proficiency requirements:

 The DNP program has a competitive admissions process where students are selected based on a number of factors, including cumulative GPA, current resume, three recommendation forms, and the personal statement.
 A personal interview may be required.